7rooper/UE4_TressFX/README.md

 Want to help?
 ----------------------
 Please do!
-Pull request are very welcome!
-There are are many things that can be improved and several features that are not fully implemented and we want help!
+Pull request are very welcome.
+There are are many things that can be improved and several features that are not fully implemented and we want your help!
 See the [issues](https://github.com/kostenickj/UE4_TressFX/issues) on github for starters.
+Feel free to open new issues as well.

 Please follow the Unreal Engine [Coding standards](https://docs.unrealengine.com/en-US/Programming/Development/CodingStandard/index.html).